-No matter how much Rokah have speculated about it, his imagination roamed the different possibilities, then returned to the same single, logical point.
+No matter how much Rokah has speculated about it; his imagination roamed the different possibilities, then returned to the same single, logical point.

-Without hesitation, this village is surly an interface to a prison or more accurately a slave farm.
+Without hesitation, this village is surly an interface to prison or more accurately a slave farm.
 No wonder the inbreeding is widespread.
-But Rokah only witnessed first or second generation offspring, rarely third generation.
+But Rokah only witnessed first or second-generation offspring, rarely the third generation.
 It meant that this inbreeding is strictly monitored.

-According to Mr. Hendrickson confident talk, maybe there is another reason behind the inbreeding.
+According to Mr. Hendrickson's confident talk, maybe there is another reason behind the inbreeding.

 Rokah won’t deny the possibility that it could be a bluff from that man's side for the purpose to stir curiosity in his heart and made his return to meet him again to get the answer…